jdelberm/spain-climbing-cartos/README.md

 2. **Clone** your forked repository to your local machine.
 3. Create a new branch for your contribution.
 4. Add your resources to the appropriate area and region folders.
-5. Include the corresponding record into the [resources list](list.md) for readability.
+5. Include the corresponding record into the [sectors list](SECTORS_LIST.md) for readability.
 6. ¡Remember to mention the source from where the information was obtained in the "Source attribution column" in order to credit the creators!
 6. Commit your changes and push them to your fork.
 7. Open a **Pull Request** describing your contribution.